 Day 7 of the Weather Unit / Day 1 of Climate Zones

 Start by reviewing the hands gestures that students created on Day 1 of the weather unit.
 Try to do this every day of the weather unit so that you keep it fresh in the students’ minds.
+You can also use a climate zone map to show different climates around the world, such as those in the tropical zone, temperate zones, and polar regions.
+Discuss how human activities impact the climate zones of the world, such as in social studies and earth sciences.

 You’ll also want to save a few minutes to do the Weather Data Collection: Compare Locations activity from yesterday’s lesson.